 Seasonality, as it does at sister restaurant Gracie’s, informs every aspect of the bakery’s operation.
 In the summer, Ellie’s will even press fresh lavender into the sides of the cake just so.
 (This is more of a wedding option, but still.
 Who doesn’t want a birthday cake covered in gold leaf?
 The team is accommodating and will work with you to customize the cake of your dreams.)

-Be advised that all celebration cakes require at least 48 hours notice.
-Ellie’s also makes an amazing ice cream macaron cart, which is great for people who want their cake with a fancy twist on ice cream.
+FYI: all celebration cakes require at least 48 hours notice.
+Ellie’s also makes an amazing ice cream macaron cart, which is ideal for parties.
+It’s also great for people who want their cake and a fancy twist on ice cream to go with it.
 Check out their flavors and pricing here, or order your cake in advance here.